Midsole of a shoe: Every athlete should know this!

 Enhanced support and stability

-Whether you are going for a run or playing an intense game of Lacrosse, your feet need the right kind of support and stability.
+Whether you are going for a run or playing an intense game of Lacrosse, your feet need good support and stability.

 With appropriate midsole material and design, your feet can feel comfortable and stable, while also enjoying flexibility.

-For example, when you wear a flat midsole shoe while walking down a trek, your toe may collide again and again with the toe cap.
+For example, when you wear a shoe with a flat midsole, your toe may collide again with the toe cap, especially while walking downhill.
 This may give you a toe corn or leave your toe swelling in pain.

-While, if the midsole of your shoe had an appropriate arch, it would have supported your feet’s arch and prevented your toe from tackling the toe cap.
+On the other hand, if the midsole of your shoe has an appropriate arch, it will support your feet and prevent your toe from tackling the toe cap.

 Energy return for improved performance

-Energy return is a crucial element in athletic performance, as it pertains to the capacity of the midsole to give back some of the energy expended by the athlete during movement.
+Energy return is an important factor for athletic performance, as it pertains to the capacity of the midsole to give back some of the energy expended by the athlete during movement.

-For example, Asics Superblast and Asics Novablast shoes are equipped with this technology.
+For example, Asics Superblast and Asics Novablast shoes are equipped with a midsole that offers great energy return, allowing athletes to launch quicker, run faster, and perform better.

 Durability and longevity

-The shoe’s overall durability also depends on the materials utilized in its midsole.
+The shoe’s overall durability also depends on the material of its midsole.

 Good-quality midsoles are made to endure repeated strains of sports events while retaining their cushioning and supportive properties.

-Plus, when the midsole of a shoe is good and designed appropriately, users are more prone to use it for longer periods of time with comfort and ease.
+Plus, when the midsole of a shoe is good and designed appropriately, users can use it for longer periods with comfort and ease.
 On the other hand, if your “Puma Jamming 2.0 Training shoes” start betraying you on a friendly trip, you may lose confidence and consider changing them.

 Materials matter